 Tuition and Fees

-Tuition is $1,150 per month.
+Tuition is $1,200 per month.
 An invoice with your tuition payment will be emailed to you each month.
 You may pay online by clicking the link on the invoice or by bringing a check to school.
 The check must be written to Little Monk Seal Montessori.
-Tuition is due by the first Monday of each month.
-There is a 3 day grace period to make your tuition payment.
-Late fees will be applied if your payment is not made within this period of time.
+Tuition is due by the first of each month or the first Monday of the month if you are bringing a check to the school for payment.
+There is a $1/minute fee for late pick up of your child.

 Maui provides state-funded programs that offer financial assistance for preschoolers attending LMSM.
 For more information contact Arbor Childcare/Connection (866) 972-7267 or Preschool Open Doors (800) 746-5620.
 Patch is also an excellent resource for questions on financial aid (808) 242-9232.

 A release form will go home at the beginning of the school year that will cover ALL the excursions we will take throughout the year.
 Specific information about in-school presentations or excursions will be given to parents in advance.
 Parents have the option of keeping their child out of school for that day if they prefer not to have their child participate in any of these activities.

 We believe that the best support for a child as he/she grows is a strong partnership between families and the school.
 We also look forward to families sharing their knowledge and experiences, talents and skills.
 We invite parents to share a skill, or teach a lesson at circle time.
 The teachers and directors will decide if the lesson that the parent or guardian has proposed will be appropriate for the children.

 LMSM does REQUIRE that the guardians of the children complete 10 hours of volunteer work per school year.
 These volunteer hours include helping with fundraising, laundry etc. More details will be given on those hours in the beginning of each school year.
 Parents do have the option to choose what particular activity they would like to volunteer with.

 Health Agreements/Emergency Policies

 We will administer medication to your child providing: